-10.3 Reduction in the Final Nominated EE Value
+10.3 Reduction in the Final Nominated EE Value or Capacity Performance Value

 It would be important to meet the specified precision requirement at the aggregate level of the EE Resource to avoid penalties due to reduction in the value.
 If the final estimate of the Nominated EE value determined in the Post-Installation M&V Report does not meet the 10% precision standard, the estimated value will be reduced to determine the Final Nominated EE Value.